 The “Mr. Yu” mentioned by Chen Jun is Yu Ren, a retired professor from a university in Chongqing, who, due to his love for tea, has traveled extensively across major tea regions in China, especially in Yunnan, in search of teas he likes and to make the teas he loves.
 Yu Ren says, “Although this tea isn't the most typical Yunnan large-leaf tea, it has its own characteristics, with a light bitterness, high sweetness, and ample aroma.
 Among the teas I've made, it ranks as a top-grade product, much loved by friends.”

 “I've visited many places in the tea region of Changning and made many kinds of ancient tree tea, and I'm still doing so.
 There are actually many good teas here, what's lacking is fame, especially the wild teas and naturally formed tea tree varieties.
-They are all very distinctive whether made into sun-dried green tea, , or .”
+They are all very distinctive whether made into sun-dried green tea, Black Tea, or white tea.”
 When talking about tea, Yu Ren always has plenty to say, “When I make tea, I don't deliberately pursue famous mountains or famous trees.
 Instead, I experience and feel it myself, searching for the teas I like.
 In Changning, in Laochang, I found the teas I like.”

 “The ancient tea trees in our place have a wide variety; even in a single row of tea, there are many types, each tree being different from the next.
 Over the years, many of our ancient tree tea fresh leaves have been sold to tea merchants from neighboring counties, which is not much of a loss for the tea farmers, but it has caused our products to lack renown,” Chen Jun says.
 For more than twenty years, he has been engaged in the acquisition of ancient tree tea fresh leaves and sometimes processes some finished products according to customer requirements.
 He believes that there are many good teas in the area where he lives, including Laochang, Minghua, and Mingde, they just need someone with a connection to discover them.